espressif/esp-jumpstart/docs/en/rst/firmwareupgrade.rst

 Updating the Flash Partitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So how exactly do we instruct the IDF
+So how exactly do we instruct the
-to create a partition table that has this OTA-Data partition and the 2
+ESP8266\_RTOS\_SDK to create a partition table that has this OTA-Data
-partitions for storing the firmware?
+partition and the 2 partitions for storing the firmware?

 This can be achieved by creating a partitions file.
 This is a simple CSV
-(Comma Separated Values) file that instructs IDF what are the partitions
+(Comma Separated Values) file that instructs ESP8266\_RTOS\_SDK what are
-that we want, what should be their size and how should they be placed.
+the partitions that we want, what should be their size and how should
+they be placed.

 The partitions file that is used for this example is shown below: